Zoox headcount grows as Amazon's self-driving unit expands testing in Vegas

 "We are preparing for commercial launch and so it is important to beef up," Levinson said, adding that the company expects to maintain a similar growth rate in headcount throughout the year.

-This comes at a time when the sector has been struggling with the development of fully autonomous vehicles due to tight access to funding and an uncertain economy.
+This comes at a time when the sector has been struggling with the development of fully autonomous vehicles due to constrained access to funding and an uncertain economy.

 Ford Motor Co and Volkswagen AG last fall announced that they would shut down their Argo AI self-driving unit and focus on driver-assistance technology that provided more immediate returns.